 Hypothesis 3 also suggested that individuals low in conscientiousness would have the greater problem recognition, the number of causes identified, and the criticality of causes identified when placed in the social media context condition.
 The results of this study found that performance was actually lowest in the social media context, and highest in the news context.
 This may be due to the structured, concise, and objective nature of the news format; which may act as a guide to individuals low in conscientiousness with regard to identifying ethical problems.
 This guiding effect of the news format may be especially prevalent without the hindering presence that exposure to the social media format may have had in the both condition.
 The news format provides individuals that are low in conscientiousness with a predigested format through which information about the ethical scenario is clearly outlined.
 This makes it easier for these individuals to assess and identify problems when compared to the increased effort required for them to extract this information from a conversation.
-Although this study did not find a significant correlation between EDM and conscientiousness, this again may have been a result of the behavioral basis that generally coincide with measures of integrity
+Although this study did not find a significant correlation between EDM and conscientiousness, this may have been a result of the less direct format of the ethical decision-making task, relative to other more behaviorally-based measures of integrity.

 With regard to narcissism, although overall narcissism or its interactive effect with condition did not significantly influence moral intensity, problem recognition, sensemaking, or overall EDM; it may be worth looking at whether the full NPI-40 scale has differing results compared to the significantly shorter NPI-16 scale used in this study.
 Specifically, examining the relationship between each of the four primary aspects of narcissism and their unique impact on moral intensity, problem recognition, sensemaking, or overall EDM will most certainly be better assessed when using a well-validated 8-item scale as opposed to a scarcely validated 4-item scale for each aspect.
 Furthermore, it may be worthwhile for future research to examine the impact that information presentation context, conscientiousness, and narcissism have upon alternative models of EDM beyond sensemaking.

-Although no significant negative relationship was found between narcissism and EDM as predicted, this may have been due to a variety of potential reasons.
-First, considering that narcissists appear to be sensitive towards the threat of negative feedback, it may have been possible that the social media format was not salient enough to promote the appropriate buy-in required for this experiment (Bushman & Baumeister, 1998).
-This may be because individuals through which the conversation was presented were not directly known to the participant, as the conversation was presented as a discussion that was forwarded to the participant by a close friend.
-Rather, the saliency of the social media format may have been increased if it were presented as a discussion that was occurring amongst their actual friends.
+Although no significant negative relationship was found between narcissism and EDM as predicted, there are a variety of potential explanations.
+First, considering that narcissists appear to be sensitive towards the threat of negative feedback, it may have been possible that the nature of our simulated social media format was not salient enough to promote the appropriate buy-in required for this experiment (Bushman & Baumeister, 1998).
+This may be because individuals through which the conversation was presented were not directly known to the participant, as the conversation was presented as a discussion that was forwarded to the participant by a close friend.While the salience of the social media format may have been greater if it were presented as a discussion that was occurring amongst their actual friends, the level of experimental control in the present effort would have been diminished.
 Previous research has found that narcissists may take greater caution to avoid offending their followers on social media as doing so allows threats of negative feedback (Bushman & Baumeister, 1998).
 Furthermore, since only a very small portion of the sample utilized in this study were comprised of narcissistic individuals, range restriction may have contributed for the lack of predicted findings associated with narcissism and the use of sensemaking strategies or overall EDM.

 Practical Implications